Sikh Temple of Wisconsin remembers 10th anniversary of shooting

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

-As a reminder, the 10th Annual Oak Creek Sikh Memorial Anniversary Candlelight Remembrance Vigil will be held this evening from 6 PM to 8 PM CT at the Sikh Temple of Wisconsin.
-This and all other commemorative events to be held over the coming weekend will follow Wisconsin state public health guidance as it relates to the ongoing COVID-19 pandemic, and masks and hand sanitizer will be available for attendees to use as needed.
+Officials noted that the vigil and all other commemorative events to be held over the coming weekend will follow Wisconsin state public health guidance as it relates to the ongoing COVID-19 pandemic, and masks and hand sanitizer will be available for attendees to use as needed.